News & Events

 To listen to the full discussion which highlights how Plan Well Guide can assist in planning for your future, visit the link here!

-Plan Well Guide presented research on the following topic: A Novel Decision Aid to Help Plan for Serious Illness: Results of a multi-site randomized trial.
+Plan Well Guide presented research at the Family Medicine Summit in Banff, Alberta on the following topic: A Novel Decision Aid to Help Plan for Serious Illness: Results of a multi-site randomized trial.